PEER FORUM archive at Cubitt

-The 2017 PEER FORUM at Cubitt was awarded to lead artist Rose Gibbs who will be working with Clare Bottomley, Charlie Coffey, Kim Dhillon, Andrea Francke, Ross Jardine, Susan Kelly , Helen Knowles, Sara Paiola, Sophia Marinkov Jones, Stephanie Wehowski, Hermione Wiltshire, Paulina Yurman in the Peer Mentoring group ‘Labours of Love’
+The 2017 PEER FORUM at Cubitt was awarded to lead artist Rose Gibbs who worked with Clare Bottomley, Charlie Coffey, Kim Dhillon, Andrea Francke, Ross Jardine, Susan Kelly , Helen Knowles, Sara Paiola, Sophia Marinkov Jones, Stephanie Wehowski, Hermione Wiltshire, Paulina Yurman in the Peer Mentoring group ‘Labours of Love’

-The ‘Labours of Love’ peer mentoring group brings together a number of artists, researchers, and designers who’s work considers affective labour and the physical and legal conditions in which it takes place as well as its expression within artistic practice.
-Bringing together participants from a number of different disciplines and wide age range the group will be a forum for intergenerational exchange, and a site to nurture productive conversation and encourage cross-pollination.
+The ‘Labours of Love’ peer mentoring group brought together a number of artists, researchers, and designers who’s work considers affective labour and the physical and legal conditions in which it takes place as well as its expression within artistic practice.
+Bringing together participants from a number of different disciplines and wide age range the group acted as a forum for intergenerational exchange, and a site to nurture productive conversation and encourage cross-pollination.

-The group will look at the legal and economic conditions in which care works takes place, and consider the migratory patterns from the economic south to the economic north that have emerged as a result of the west’s current care crisis and the growing need for care of the elderly.
+The group looked at the legal and economic conditions in which care works takes place, and considered the migratory patterns from the economic south to the economic north that have emerged as a result of the west’s current care crisis and the growing need for care of the elderly.

-The group will explore the notion of a “labour of love” as it affects artists, carers and parents, and what is at stake psychologically in this work – where it is manifested in art works and art practices.
-They will look at how art can be used as a tool of affective labour, in collaborative projects.
-Looking back to art history the group will consider works exploring affective labour, the maternal and how the use of the body, the domestic, and the intimate – vital aspects of affective labour – are spoken about within art discourse.
-They will explore the taboos around these subjects, and the strategies artist have use to exploit or explore those taboos.
+The group explored the notion of a “labour of love” as it affects artists, carers and parents, and what is at stake psychologically in this work – where it is manifested in art works and art practices.
+They looked at how art can be used as a tool of affective labour, in collaborative projects.
+Looking back to art history the group considered works exploring affective labour, the maternal and how the use of the body, the domestic, and the intimate – vital aspects of affective labour – are spoken about within art discourse.
+They explored the taboos around these subjects, and the strategies artist have use to exploit or explore those taboos.

 Rose Gibbs is an artist and writer who regularly initiates and contributes to talks, symposiums and discussion groups.
 Her work seeks to think through feminist concerns via these different mediums and platforms.
 She is co-founder of a number of collaborative projects and has an on going research project looking into feminist collectives.
 She co-curated the exhibition Feminist Practices in Dialogue at the ICA, along side the launch of a publication she co-edited.
 In July 2015 she organized Women Working Collectively what is your Value? at the ICA, as part of her research and art collective The Temporary Separatists.
 She writes a blog for the Huffington Post, and in 2014 organized Taking Up Space – Women Only shows to reflect on the benefits of women only exhibitions.
 She is currently working with the KEEP IT COMPLEX collective, seeking to encourage people to get involved with everyday politics.
 Recent talks have included Who’s Holding the Baby?
 Women’s art Collectives past and present at Tate Britain.